-In the event of breakthrough bleeding or spotting (bleeding that occurs on the days that ORTHO EVRA®is worn), treatment should be continued.
-If breakthrough bleeding persists longer than a few cycles, a cause other than ORTHO EVRA® should be considered.
+In the event of unscheduled or breakthrough bleeding or spotting (bleeding that occurs on the days that ORTHO EVRA is worn), treatment should be continued.
+If unscheduled bleeding persists longer than a few cycles, consider causes other than ORTHO EVRA.

-In the event of no withdrawal bleeding (bleeding that should occur during the patch-free week), treatment should be resumed on the next scheduled Change Day.
-If ORTHO EVRA® has been used correctly, the absence of withdrawal bleeding is not necessarily an indication of pregnancy.
-Nevertheless, the possibility of pregnancy should be considered, especially if absence of withdrawal bleeding occurs in 2 consecutive cycles.
-ORTHO EVRA®should be discontinued if pregnancy is confirmed.
+If the woman does not have scheduled or withdrawal bleeding (bleeding that should occur during the patch-free week), she should resume treatment on the next scheduled Change Day.
+If ORTHO EVRA has been used correctly, the absence of withdrawal bleeding is not necessarily an indication of pregnancy.
+Nevertheless, consider the possibility of pregnancy, especially if absence of withdrawal bleeding occurs in 2 consecutive cycles.
+Discontinue ORTHO EVRA if pregnancy is confirmed.

 In Case of Skin Irritation

 If patch use results in uncomfortable irritation, the patch may be removed and a new patch may be applied to a different location until the next Change Day.
 Only one patch should be worn at a time.